OpenChannelSSD/liblightnvm/doc/src/tutorial/nvm_vblk.rst

 a virtual block as either a :ref:`sec-tut-vblk-set` or a :ref:`sec-tut-vblk-line`.

 ..
-NOTE :: C API documentation of the virtual block is available in :ref:`sec-capi-vblk`
+NOTE :: C API documentation of the virtual block is available in :ref:`sec-capi-nvm_vblk`

 .. _sec-tut-vblk-plane: